HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 #### Data source password

-**Description of** **empty page**: Refer to the description of empty page of the "Database User Password" chapter.
+**Description of** **empty page:** Refer to the description of empty page of the "Database User Password" chapter.

-**Expiration alert mode**: Refer to the description of empty page of the "Database User Password" chapter.
+**Expiration alert mode:** Refer to the description of empty page of the "Database User Password" chapter.

 **(I) In-station alert description**